davepinch/pinchy.cc/content/topics/places/countries/u/united-kingdom/Flag_of_the_United_Kingdom_(1-2).svg.md

 ---
 title: "Flag_of_the_United_Kingdom_(1-2).svg (commons.wikimedia.org)"
-flag of: United Kingdom (en.wikipedia.org)
+flag of: United Kingdom (Wikipedia)
 license: public domain
 picture: "https://upload.wikimedia.org/wikipedia/commons/a/a5/Flag_of_the_United_Kingdom_%281-2%29.svg"
 type: picture